Avadhkumar-geek/StudentAI/README.md

 ### Usage

 Once the app is running, you can start chatting with StudentAI by typing in your questions or requests.
-StudentAI will use its knowledge base and OpenAI's API to provide you with personalized learning experiences.
+StudentAI will use its knowledge base and Google PaLM API to provide you with personalized learning experiences.

 #### API Key